-Ottawa YMCA featured for its ‘Wow Factor’ in national magazine
+Ottawa YMCA featured for its ‘wow factor’ in national magazine

 OSF St. Elizabeth has provided the framework for Healthy Kids U, which has been integrated into the child care program, as well as physical and water therapy.

-It goes on to describe the layout of the building, everything from the public area “living room” at the entrance, past the competition lap pool, the classrooms/meeting rooms, the weight and exercise rooms, to the gymnasium with the overhead running/jogging track.
+The article goes on to describe the layout of the building – including the public area “living room” at the entrance, the competition lap pool, the classrooms/meeting rooms, the weight and exercise rooms, and the gymnasium with the overhead running/jogging track.

 All the while, the article reads, patrons are treated to “picturesque views of the Illinois and Fox rivers.”

-Capece is “very pleased” with the response from the community the new facility has drawn in its first two months of operation.
+Capece said he is “very pleased” with the response from the community that the new facility has drawn in its first two months of operation.

 “The community has been amazing,” he said.
 “We are all enjoying our new space, even though we’re working out the kinks from all the little tweaks that need to be done with any new construction, and we appreciate everyone’s patience and support of the new facility.”